Get the latest strategies to protect your revenue in your inbox

 Stolen photographs and graphics

-Original photographs are protected under copyright law but are some of the easiest forms of content to replicate.
-Stolen pictures and graphics are uploaded by thousands of users on social media platforms like Instagram and Facebook.
+Original photographs are protected under copyright law.
+But they are some of the easiest forms of content to replicate.
+Stolen pictures and graphics are uploaded by thousands of users on social media platforms like Instagram and Facebook each day.

 Text infringement